TheresaLui/SelfHelpContent_v2/articles/microsoft.billing-switch-to-pay-by-invoice-tsg/solution-no--this-azure-account-was-setup-within--6-months-29.md

 <!--issueDescription-->

-We notice that your Azure Account is less than 6 months old, hence our Credit Check Team woud require you to provide us two years of audited, translated financial statements.
+We notice that your Azure Account is less than 6 months old, hence our Credit Check Team would require you to provide us two years of audited, translated financial statements.
 Please do share the same as soon as you can

 <!--/issueDescription-->